DeBortoliWines/pentaho-performance-monitoring/README.md

 *This plugin was developed on Linux and is untested on Windows and Mac*

 ### Support
-If you need support please feel free to create a issue here.
+If you need support please feel free to create an issue here.

 ### Credits and Contributions